totucuong/totucuong.github.io/pages/bda.md

 ---
 layout: page
-title: Bayesian Data Analysis Tutorial
+title: Machine Learning
-description: Bayesian Data Analysis Tutorial
+description: A blog about machine learning techniques and their applications
 ---

 It is often hard to see the relationship among machine learning methods.
 For example, one can view the popular k-means clustering algorithm as an instance of expectation maximization, which, again, can be viewed as a special case ariational inference.